alex11818/unicellar/README.md

 3. run `pip install .`

 ## using without installation
-Alternatively you may just download or clone the library and call it from Python scripts or Jupyter notebooks as follows (provided that your environment features the required packages):
+Alternatively, you may just download or clone the library and call it from Python scripts or Jupyter notebooks as follows (provided that your environment features the required packages):
 ```